Konfekt/win-bash-xclip-xsel/README.md

 # Installation

-Inside the Git Bash or WSL terminal in Microsoft Windows 10:
+Inside the Git Bash or WSL terminal in Microsoft Windows 10 (or newer):

 1. Save these scripts, say to `~/bin/`, and mark `xclip.sh` executable by